 Provides human resource services and coordinates jobs/employment, benefits, risk, and safety and wellness programs.

-The County Internal Auditor provides assurance, consulting, and investigative services to help protect the public's interest and improve the performance, accountability, and transparency of Clackamas County government.
+The County Internal Auditor provides independent assurance, consulting, and investigative services to help protect the public's interest and improve the performance, accountability, and transparency of Clackamas County government.

 Hears violations, including traffic citations, small claims and evictions issued in Clackamas County.